 NAME AGE POSITION WITH THE COMPANY

-Albert H. Nahmad 57 Chairman of the Board and President
+Albert H. Nahmad 59 Chairman of the Board and President

-Barry S. Logan 35 Chief Financial Officer and Secretary
+Barry S. Logan 37 Vice President - Finance and Secretary

-Manuel J. Perez de la Mesa 41 Vice President, Operations
+Terrence E. Kelly 57 Vice President - Operations

-Cesar L. Alvarez 50 Director
+Ana M. Menendez 35 Treasurer and Assistant Secretary

-David B. Fleeman 84 Director
+Cesar L. Alvarez 52 Director

-Paul F. Manley 61 Director
+David B. Fleeman 86 Director

-Bob L. Moss 50 Director
+J. Ira Harris 61 Director

-Roberto Motta 84 Director
+Paul F. Manley 63 Director

-Ronald P. Newman 51 Director
+Bob L. Moss 52 Director

-Robert J. Novello 60 Director
+Roberto Motta 86 Director

-Alan H. Potamkin 49 Director
+Alan H. Potamkin 51 Director

 ALBERT H. NAHMAD has served as Chairman of the Board and President of the Company since December 1973.
 Mr. Nahmad is the general partner of Alna Capital Associates, a New York limited partnership, which is the principal voting shareholder of the Company.
-Mr. Nahmad also serves as a member of the Board of Directors of the Panama Canal Commission, a United States federal agency.
-Additionally, Mr. Nahmad is a Director of American Bankers Insurance Group, Inc. and Pediatrix Medical Group, Inc., both of which are publicly held companies.

-BARRY S. LOGAN has served as Chief Financial Officer and Secretary of the Company since 1997 and as Treasurer since 1996.
+BARRY S. LOGAN has served as Chief Financial Officer and Secretary of the Company since 1997 and as Treasurer from 1996 to 1998.
 From 1992 to 1996, Mr. Logan served as the Controller of the Company.
-Prior to joining the Company, Mr. Logan, was associated with the accounting firm of Arthur Andersen LLP from 1985 to 1992.
+Prior to joining the Company, Mr. Logan was associated with the accounting firm of Arthur Andersen LLP from 1985 to 1992.